Omicron: Will coronavirus vaccines need adjusting to fight new variant? | DW | 03.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The WHO has said it is too early to tell if vaccines will need to be recalibrated, adding it's important for manufactures to examine their jabs.
-Germany's BioNTech said adjustments can be made fairly quickly.
+The WHO has said it's too early to tell if vaccines will need to be recalibrated, adding it's important for manufacturers to examine their jabs.
+Germany's BioNTech has said adjustments can be made fairly quickly.

-Since South African scientists discovered a COVID-19 variant later named omicron, researchers around the world have been trying to get a handle on the type of threat it poses.
+Since scientists in South Africa announced the discovery last week of a COVID-19 variant now known as omicron, researchers around the world have been trying to get a handle on the type of threat it poses.

-The severity of infections is one of scientists' and health officials' key concerns.
-Early indications suggest omicron is highly transmissible, while its mortality rate is not yet known.
+The severity of infections is one of the key concerns of scientists and health officials.
+Early indications suggest omicron is highly transmissible, but its mortality rate is not yet known.

-South African Health Minister Joe Phaahla said only a small number of vaccinated people have been infected by the omicron variant, mostly with mild cases.
+South African Health Minister Joe Phaahla said Friday that only a small number of vaccinated people have been infected by the omicron variant in his country, mostly with mild cases.
 He added that the vast majority of those who have been hospitalized were not vaccinated.

 "Right now, we have highly effective vaccines that are working," he said.
 "We need to focus on getting them more equitably distributed.
 We need to focus on getting people most at risk vaccinated."

-The global health body's chief scientist, Soumya Swaminathan, cautioned against panicand said it was not yet possible to ascertain whether omicron would become the new dominant strain.
+The global health body's chief scientist, Soumya Swaminathan, cautioned against panicand said it was not yet possible to confirm whether omicron would become the new dominant strain.

 "We need to be prepared and cautious, not panic, because we're in a different situation to a year ago," Swaminathan told Reuters news agency.

-A spokesperson called it "commendable" that vaccine manufacturers were checking their jabs for efficacy against omicron.
+A WHO spokesperson called it "commendable" that vaccine manufacturers were checking their inoculations for efficacy against omicron.

-"It is very commendable that vaccine manufacturers already start planning ahead and plan for the likelihood for having to adjust the existing vaccine," Christian Lindmeier said.
+"It is very commendable that vaccine manufacturers already start planning ahead and plan for the likelihood for having to adjust the existing vaccine," said Christian Lindmeier.
 "That's good not just to wait until the final alarm bell rings."

-The CEO of German biotechnology company BioNTech said the company should be able to make adjustments to its vaccine relatively quickly.
+Ugur Sahin, the CEO of German biotechnology company BioNTech, said the company should be able to make adjustments to its vaccine relatively quickly.

-The biotech company's CEO said that that a relaunch of its shot could be achieved within 100 days, but said people should continue looking for its current offering.
+He said a relaunch of its shot could be achieved within 100 days, but added that people should continue looking for its current offering.

 kb/sms (Reuters, AFP, AP)